In The Grave: Why Holy Saturday Matters

 There’s probably no day in history which rings truer.
 No other day when the sheer emptiness and banality of existence declares itself present, triumphant, bare and in-your-face.
 If you crave the authentic, Holy Saturday is it.
 After such authenticity, you’d never want for any other.

 Easter Sunday?
 Well, it’s the gala Resurrection Day which─like most big days─is celebrated for its own sake minus comprehension of what it’s about.
 Go ahead, ask some of your Christian friends what Easter day ‘means’.
 Chances are many will say that the Resurrection ‘proves that Jesus is God’ or something dodgy like that (see Note 1).
-Furthermore, there’s a good chance everybody’ll be distracted by the Easter eggs and curry chicken.

 But Holy Saturday?
 Now this one, for now, remains within pure and privileged obscurity.
 Most Christians have barely heard of the day.
 It’s not rocket science but Saturday is, uh, between Friday and Sunday.
 Mind blown, right?
 No, seriously.
 It’s the day between the greatest tragedy in Christian theological story and the greatest triumph to date.

 More poignantly, it’s the day after the death of Jesus, during which there is simply no anticipation or hope of anything else ‘happening’.
 Friday happened, which proved that Jesus was simply one of many Jewish pretend-Messiahs who got his career cut short.
 Crucially, nobody (at the time, anyway) was aware that something tremendous would occur on Sunday.
 There was simply the coldness of the tomb, the gloom of annihilated hope, the shadow of a hopeless now.
 Nothing else.

 We have nothing to give — deal with it